 It is also possible to get a notification by e-mail or SMS, when a ViCANdroid has triggered on an event.
 To set up such notifications one has to input the mail settings into the FTP settings tab.

-Another way to pull out the log files from ViCANdroid is by setting up the Android device to work as a hotspot.
+One way to pull out the log files from ViCANdroid is by connecting the Android device and your computer to the same network.
 ViCANdo will be able to find the device by right clicking on ‘All sessions’ and then, ‘Synchronize with Android device’.

 On doing so, the following dialogue box will open.